younessbakache/animo/README.md

 ### Limites:
 - 5 Tasks in Ready state
 - 3 Tasks in "In progress" state
-- 2 Task in review state
+- 2 Tasks in review state